 Monterosso is one of the larger villages, and boasts a rocky beach along the shores of the town.
 This was not my cup of tea, but I’m also super spoiled by Florida’s white sand beaches.
 It has the most resort-like feel with a paid beach with rows of blue and white striped umbrellas.
 If you’re really in the mood for the beach, keep walking toward town where you can enjoy the beach for free.

 Hotel Deals: My top choice is probably Priceline.com—I’ve found some insanely cheap and beautiful hotels.
 Other sites I check are Expedia.com and the Hilton(for points).
-If you’re looking to avoid hotels and go the hostel route, I recommend Hostelworld (link below).
+If you’re looking to avoid hotels and go the hostel route, I recommend Hostelworld .
 They have thousands of properties listed, as well as tons of ratings and reviews.
+Lastly, you can never go wrong with a quaint little Airbnb–use my link for savings on your first stay!
 Note that if you want to just to do a day trip to Cinque Terre, that’s totally doable.
 You can drive or take a tour from Florence and be back in the city that night!

 There you have it—why hiking Cinque Terre should be on everyone’s bucket list (I’ll be back again someday).
 Enjoy your trip!